This is the start of a new series involving Algebra and number sets. It will start out with basic Algebra but get more advanced in time.

 Another good tool to have in your mental repertoire is being able to measure the thickness of objects through basic calculations.
 It’s actually a pretty quick calculation once you understand it.
 Lets try it out.

-Example - What is the thickness of an object that is 15 cm by 35 cm and weighs 5.4 grams?
+Solve: What is the thickness of an object that is 15 cm by 35 cm and weighs 5.4 grams

 Thickness = volume / area.
 1 cubic cm of this material weighs 2.7 grams.
 We start by finding the volume.
 Volume in this case will be length * width * thickness.